 BY SIGNING MY GUESTBOOK

-Greetings, thanks for viewing my biography.hello i have a real passion for the uk air ambulances You may have worked me on either of my 2 callsigns, these are:- M3HEM (Class B) and M0HEM (Class A).this has a vital role in which this service saves live within the golden hour, this wonderfull service has been around for over 15 years now this has a vital role in which this service saves live within the golden hour.my name is John i was interested in cb radio in 1989 and then i got fed up with that because of the swearing and music playing,sold all the cb gear and took the rae in 1995 and became G7UYT in late 1995 i never done 2metre only a few repeaters in the local area more interested and was an SWL for about 16yrs.I have varied interests in Amateur Radio my main one is the Worked All Britain Awards(WAB)I also have an interest in Worked All Ireland which goes hand in hand with WAB.Other interests are Lighthouses,cashota,jota,these are just a few to mention finally Im also a very keen award chaser.
+Greetings, thanks you for viewing my biography.
+You may have worked me either on of my 2 callsigns, these are:- M3HEM (Class B) and M0HEM (Class A) to make people more aware of this wonderfull service as this is a service has been around for over 15 years now this has a vital role in which this service saves live within the golden hour,that why i choose the callsigns to make people more aware of this wonderfull service.my name is John i was interested in cb radio in 1989 and then i got fed up with that because of the swearing and music playing,sold all the cb gear and took the rae in 1995 and became G7UYT in late 1995 i never done 2metre only a few repeaters in the local area more interested and was an SWL for about 16yrs.I have varied interests in Amateur Radio my main one is the Worked All Britain Awards(WAB)I also have an interest in Worked All Ireland which goes hand in hand with WAB.Other interests are Lighthouses,finally Im also a very keen award chaser

 HELICOPTER EMERGENCY MEDICAL SERVICE LAA